sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     Always review GitHub Copilot suggestions before accepting updates.

-    If you're unsure, you can accept changes and then ask GitHub Copilot for an explanation.
-You can revert the edits if you don't like the changes.
+    If you're unsure about the suggested updates, you can accept changes and then ask GitHub Copilot for an explanation.
+You can revert the edits if you decide against the updates.

+    > **NOTE**: If GitHub Copilot suggests formatting dates using culture-specific formats, you may need to add the following using statement to the ConsoleApp.cs file: `using System.Globalization;`

 1. Ensure that you've accepted updates in both the ConsoleApp.cs and Program.cs files.